yuval-haim/shorts-multimodal/README.md

 # Oct‑7 Shorts — Multimodal Analysis Pipeline

-This repository extracts and analyzes **audio**, **vision**, and **text** signals from short‑form videos (YouTube Shorts/TikTok/IG Reels) related to the **Oct‑7 war period**.
+This repository extracts and analyzes **audio**, **vision**, and **text** signals from short‑form "Youtube Reels" related to the **Oct‑7 war period**.
 It produces monthly/weekly panels, interpretable topics, “visual buckets,” and trend/change‑point plots.
 The pipeline is reproducible end‑to‑end: **data gathering → preprocessing/cleaning → feature extraction → modeling → reporting**.

 ---